 Choosing between collagen powders and pills is a matter of personal preference.
 If you like taking a supplement capsule and calling it a day, opt for a collagen supplement in pill-form.
 If you always start your day with a beverage like a green smoothie — and think it would be easy enough to just toss a scoop of collagen powder in with all that spinach and avocado — then a powder-form might be the easiest to add to your routine.

 How do I add collagen to my routine?

 If you opt for a collagen powder, you don’t have to limit yourself to beverages or smoothies, either.
-You can bake with collagen, infusing healthy muffins, granola bars, or banana bread with some addition skin- and joint-supporting health benefits.
+You can bake with collagen, infusing healthy muffins, granola bars, or banana bread with some added health benefits.
 You can also add it to your overnight oats, soups, and even pasta sauces.

 Want Sustainable Weight Loss, Energy, and Optimal Health?
 Join Jared Koch, CEO & Founder for an exclusive, live webinar that reveals the 5 secrets to transformational health.
 Click here to register!